 The only thing the iPhone 11 is missing from all the goodness of the triple-rear camera of the iPhone Pro is the third lens, which is a telephoto lens.
-The iPhone XR got a single-lens camera, therefore has limited Portrait Mode features.
+The iPhone XR got a single-lens camera, therefore it has limited Portrait Mode features.
 The dual-lens camera of the iPhone 11 got all Apple Portrait Modes and doesn’t need to rely on AI to estimate the required depth of field data.
 After all, you’re not getting an average camera.
-In fact, it’s one of the best cameras combined with AI to deliver shockingly good photos.
+In fact, it’s one of the best cameras combined with AI to deliver excellent quality photos.

-The iPhone 11 is by far a better product than the iPhone XR could ever be, and additionally it costs less.
+The iPhone 11 is by far a better product than the iPhone XR could ever be, and additionally, it costs less.
 The iPhone XR was Apple’s best selling iPhone in their lineup last year.
 The company sold more iPhone XR than iPhone XS and XS Max thanks to its price point.
 We can expect the same thing to happen again this year.

 It’s interesting how Apple seems to cannibalize its own high-end iPhones with a mid-range iPhone.
-Anyway, the company has no choice since iPhone sales have stalled over the past years, so with diversifying its iPhone lineup Apple is hoping to boost its secret iPhone sales.
+Anyway, the company has no choice since iPhone sales have stalled over the past years.
+So with diversifying its iPhone lineup, Apple is hoping to boost its secret iPhone sales.

-Without a doubt the iPhone 11 Pro is a superior product than the iPhone 11, but are the extra lens and the OLED panel worth $300?
+Without a doubt, the iPhone 11 Pro is a superior product than the iPhone 11, but are the extra lens and the OLED panel worth $300?
 The answer will come down to what you value most in a smartphone.
 If you’re not an early adopter who needs the latest and greatest iPhone and is willing to pay top dollar each and every year for it, the iPhone 11 is the iPhone to buy.
 Give it a go, your wallet will thank you later.